01 of 08

 Sides of the Bag

-- Cut two pieces 37" by 5" (these will be worked as one piece but two pieces give you more body).
+- Cut two pieces 37 inches by 5 inches (these will be worked as one piece but two pieces give you more body).

-- Mark 10" from each end on the long edge.
+- Mark 10 inches from each end on the long edge.
 (This will be the placement mark for the bottom of the side pockets.)

 Continue to 3 of 8 below.

-- Cut two pieces 10" by 7" for side section pockets.
+- Cut two pieces 10 inches by 7 inches for side section pockets.

 03 of 08